Hello, I’m Francesco Vigni, a robotic scientist and a licensed engineer in computer and automation currently based in Naples, IT.

 I started my career when I was 8, placing a little magnet on a toy car and binding the car with a rope.
-At that time the problem I was solving was the fall of clothespins from the balcony where my mum hanged the clothes.
+At that time the problem I was solving was the fall of clothespins from the balcony where my mum hung the clothes.

-At 15 I mounted a micro camera on a remote controlled car, receiving the video stream on an old tv, using mid frequencies for communication.
+At 15 I mounted a micro camera on a remote-controlled car, receiving the video stream on an old tv, using mid frequencies for communication.

 At 24 I received my Degree in Ingegneria Gestionale (Management Engineering) at Università degli studi di Siena.